Part I: Creating an Electronic Mentoring Community

 PART I of this book, comprising Chapters One through Four, addresses the philosophy and purpose of online mentoring.
 It tells how to design an electronic mentoring community, recruit and train participants, promote online discussion, and begin to explore the topics of success and self-determination.

-The entire content of this book can be found at www.washington.edu/doit/Mentor.
+The entire content of this book can be found at at the titular page of this book.
 Use this electronic version to cut, paste, and modify appropriate content for distribution to participants in your electronic community; please acknowledge the source.

 Chapter One provides an introduction to the philosophy and purpose of online mentoring and explores its benefits to participants.
 Along with the complementary video, DO-IT Pals: An Internet Community, this chapter shares the model of the DO-IT online community.